News

 Qualifications:

 • Bachelor’s degree in Early Childhood Education; advanced degree preferred.
 Specialized certifications welcome.
-Related degrees and ECE experience considered.
+Related bachelor degrees and ECE experience considered.

 • Two or more years of early childhood classroom experience and two years of experience at an administrative level in an early care and education setting.